The Ph.D. in Creativity

 Housing Options While in Residence

-We encourage students to find housing within walking distance of the University of the Arts on airbnb or other websites.
-Typically this should be around $200 a week.
-We have reserved several good airbnb apartments for the summer session and students interested in those or needing assistance finding other ones should contact our office by email: firstname.lastname@example.org
+We encourage students to find housing within walking distance of the University of the Arts at nearby hotels or AirBnB residences.
+Students seeking assistance with housing options should contact our office by email: email@example.com

 The 2019 Calendar

 A two-week residency is held during the first summer of the program to offer an intensive Arts Immersion course and several days of seminars.
-The 2019 summer residency will begin on the afternoon of Sunday, June 16, and end on the morning of Sunday, June 30.
-The midwinter residency for first year students will be January 10-13, 2020.
-In January 2019, students accepted into the Immersion course for June 2019 will be sent a reading list to be completed before arriving on June 16.
+The 2019 summer residency will begin on the morning of Sunday, June 16, and end on the afternoon of Sunday, June 30.
+The midwinter residency for first year students will be January 10–13, 2020.
+In April 2019, students accepted into the Immersion course for June 2019 will be sent a reading list to be completed before arriving on June 16.

 University of the Arts